100 Films to Watch Before the Collapse

 - Jodorowsky, Alejandro.
 The Holy Mountain.

 Absolutely nuts.
-Another good one, although nowhere near as brain-bending, is the recent documentary about the sci-fi that Jodorowsky never made, Jodorowsky’s Dune.
+Nothing like it on earth.
+God only knows how it got made.
+Another good one, although nowhere near as brain-bending of course, is the recent documentary about the sci-fi that Jodorowsky never made, Jodorowsky’s Dune.

 - Kesey, Ken.
 Forman, Milos.
 One Flew Over the Cuckoo’s Nest.

 You must have seen this already.
 No?
 What!?

 - Larry Karaszewski, Larry.
 Alexander, Scott.
 Forman, Milos.
 Man on the Moon.

 Which is all about the funeral scene for me.